StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 layout: page
 ---

-The Transit Tutorial walks you step-by-step through creating a real-time city transit streaming application.
+The Transit Tutorial walks you step-by-step through creating a small, but fully functional backend application for conveying real-time city transit information at scale, courtesy of Nstream’s SwimOS open-source, full-stack streaming data application platform.
 The application involves four types of business entities: vehicles, agencies, states, and countries.
 These entities form a simple hierarchy where each vehicle falls under exactly one (of 67 possible) agencies.
 Each agency likewise falls under exactly one state, and each state falls under exactly one country.

-We will be utilizing an API provided by Cubic Transportation System's Umo Mobility Platform to retrieve real-time transit information -- NextBus, https://retro.umoiq.com/.
+Rather than simulating data, we will be utilizing an API provided by Cubic Transportation System's Umo Mobility Platform to retrieve real-time transit information -- NextBus, https://retro.umoiq.com/.

 ### <a name="project-creation"></a>Project Creation

 Let’s start by creating the root project folder.
-We are calling the directory `transit`.
-Create the `server` and `client` directories within `transit`, then go into `server`.
+We are calling the directory `transit` and the `server` sub-directory.

 ```console
 $ mkdir transit
 $ cd transit